Cynthia is a business management professional with over 15 years of experience and a proven track record for exceeding

 If you are adding new friends or followers solely with the hope of selling them your product, you will be disappointed.
 While many people do have luck gaining sales through social media, adding people for that sole purpose is very unprofessional, and you will likely be disappointed in the outcome.

 Perhaps the biggest mistake you can make is over-posting sales ads.
-This is a quick way to have people unfollowing, or hiding you from their timeline.
+This is a quick way to have people unfollowing or hiding you from their timelines.
 People are following you, for you!
 They do not follow you just to have products and sales pitches in their feeds 24/7.

 Stop posting pictures of you in your pajamas!
 Seriously, though you may do much of your promoting while in your pajamas, it is just unprofessional to share that with the world.
-No one likes going to the Walmart and seeing people shopping in pajamas.
+No one likes going to Walmart and seeing people shopping in pajamas.
 They do not want to see someone promoting a business in them either.

-As a general rule using 20 emojis in a single post makes it look like a 5th grader posted it.
+As a general rule using 20 emojis in a single post makes it look like a fifth-grader posted it.
 It does not look professional or build trust in you or your brand.
-Generally overusing hashtags makes you look desperate as well.
+Generally, overusing hashtags makes you look desperate as well.
 Try to stick to one or two that are directly related to your post, and make your post longer than a small sentence.
-With the exception of Twitter where you are limited to a certain length.
+With the exception of Twitter, where you are limited to a certain length.

 Now that you understand the basics of how not to promote your business.
 Let's talk about how to successfully market and promote.